 Digitization also serves as a cornestone of Stanford's digital library program, and within DLSS I oversee and support a team that operates one of the nation's leading digitization programs.
 Built to support Stanford's research mission, SUL's digitization program has an awesome combination of breadth and depth, quality and throughput.
 With nationally recognized expert staff, we have the capacity to digitize books, manuscripts, images, maps, archives, audio, video, film and legacy computer files.

 As the Chief Technology Strategist for SUL, I often engage in the wider digital library arena.
-I am the founder and a driver of the International Image Interoperability Framework (IIIF), and serve as the Chair of its Coordinating Committee.
-I am also a founder and leader of the Hydra Project; a catalyst and leader for Fedora 4 and founding member of the Fedora steering group; and the first adopter and an active contributor to Blacklight.
+I am the founder and the Acting Managing Director of the International Image Interoperability Framework (IIIF), and serve as the Chair of its Coordinating Committee.
+I am also a founder and leader of the Samvera (aka the Hydra Project); a catalyst and leader for Fedora 4 and founding member of the Fedora steering group; and the first adopter and an active contributor to Blacklight.
 These three successful open source projects, rooted in higher education, provide effective and competitive solutions for dealing with digital asset management and digital information access.

-I teach workshops on digital preservation, am the Chair and Co-Director of PASIG (the Preservation and Archiving Special Interest Group), and serve on the steering committees for Open Repositories and the International Internet Preservation Coalition (IIPC).
-I'm also a member of the DuraSpace Board of Directors.
+I teach workshops on digital preservation, and currently or previously direct or serve on the steering committees of PASIG (the Preservation and Archiving Special Interest Group), Open Repositories, the International Internet Preservation Coalition (IIPC).
+I'm also Vice Chair of the DuraSpace Board of Directors.

 Founder and Chair of the Coordinating Committee, International Image Interoperability Framework (IIIF)